 - Take recommendations of EU EOMs, EEMs and Follow-up missions consistently into consideration in the formulation and implementation of activities in support of a given electoral cycle.
-Liaise constantly with the EU Parliament, European Commission and EEAS services dealing with Election Observation at Brussels level - Cover all sectors of the democracy initiativessupport field thanks to the complementary expertise of the different EPD members in working with and strengthening: parliaments/civil society, electoral management bodies, media, security forces, political organisations/ local authorities, lawyers/legal institutions, political leadership, youth and women's groups. - Capacity to be initiated to follow tap into EPD members' complementary areas of specialisation, spanning from developing trust-building mechanisms for emerging stakeholders, setting-up reform-oriented dialogues, organising large scale EU events, designing customised capacity-building mechanisms, training of security and judiciary sector staff, delivering electoral assistance in following-up of EU EOM recommendations.
-In this framework, the EURECS will: and elaborating democracy development data for customised use. - A network of local and regional expertise gathered from the implementation of previous projects and available on demand, as well as partnership agreements with all existing global and regional networks of electoral management bodies (A-WEB, CAPEL, SADC ESN, ECONEC, RECEF, RESEAC, ArabEMBs). - Specific attention is given to empowering Local Authorities (LAs) and civil society groups, supporting their cooperation in order to strengthen local democracy and contribute to combat corruption, strengthen accountability and foster inclusive and sustainable development. - A holistic approach that integrates all tasks envisaged by the EU, by joining the partners' experiences and different areas of specialisation into one single consistent operational model with a clear service-orientation.
+Liaise constantly with the EU Parliament, European Commission and EEAS services dealing with Election Observation at Brussels level - Cover all sectors of the democracy support thanks to the complementary expertise of the different EPD members in working with and strengthening: parliaments/civil society, electoral management bodies, media, security forces, political organisations/ local authorities, lawyers/ legal institutions, political leadership, youth and women's groups. - Capacity to tap into EPD members' complementary areas of specialisation, spanning from developing trust-building mechanisms for emerging stakeholders, setting-up reformoriented dialogues, organising large scale EU events, designing customised capacity building mechanisms, training of security and judiciary sector staff, delivering electoral assistance in following-up of EU EOM recommendations.
+In this framework, the EURECS will elaborate democracy development data for customised use. - A network of local and regional expertise gathered from the implementation of previous projects and available on demand, as well as partnership agreements with all existing global and regional networks of electoral management bodies (A-WEB, CAPEL, SADC ESN, ECONEC, RECEF, RESEAC, ArabEMBs). - Specific attention is given to empowering Local Authorities (LAs) and civil society groups, supporting their cooperation in order to strengthen local democracy and contribute to combat corruption, trengthen accountability and foster inclusive and sustainable development.